chriscauley/intro-to-html/css/README.md

 </style>
 ```

-* External style sheets:
+* External style sheets tell the browser "look up the url at this href and insert it like you would a style tag".
+This is no different than pasting the contents of the stylesheet inside ofa style tag.

 ```css
 <link rel="stylesheet" type="text/css" href="/path/to/stylesheet.css" />
 ```

-* Inline (element specific styles, no selector used):
+* Inline (element specific styles, no selector used) set the style of an individual element.
+This is generally avoided on the finished product because it makes for sloppy html and inefficient styles.

 ```html
 <p>This is normal sized</p>
 <p style="font-size: 10em">This is 10x as large.</p>
 ```

-selecting elements
+Selecting Elements
 --------

 ### CSS selectors

-* select all * - matches every element (rarely used)
+* *select all* * - matches every element (rarely used)

 ```css
 * { outline: 1px solid black; }